 - Kennedy Library created a dedicated space for meditation, prayer and relief from sensory overload to serve the campus community.

-- The MultiCultural Center will open an expanded space in the University Union in winter 2019 to better support students.
+- The MultiCultural Center opened an expanded space in the University Union in 2019 to better support students.

-- The Veterans Success Center celebrated its fourth year on campus serving veterans and veteran-dependent students.
+- The Veterans Success Center celebrated its sixth year on campus serving veterans and veteran-dependent students.

 - Cal Poly re-established the Interfaith Campus Council to better serve students.

-Led by OUDI, an organizational structure has been put in place to engage the entire campus community, bring coordination to diversity and inclusion work happening across the university, and coalesce all efforts in an intentional way.
+Led by OUDI, a refreshed organizational structure has helped engage the entire campus community and coordinate to diversity and inclusion work happening across the university.

 - The campus community has participated in a collective action and alignment process, led by OUDI, to integrate diversity and inclusion efforts campuswide.
 Three strategy groups met during the 2017-18 academic year, focused on curriculum, campus climate and the recruitment and retention of faculty and students, and made numerous recommendations.